rugbyprof/5143-Operating-Systems/Assignments/P02/README.md

 Thats a little background on representing file data, and how we might store it in a sql table.
 But it doesn't exactly explain how you might use this as a file system.
 To explain the relationship to how it can be used as a file system, I will go through some example querys next.

 ## Some Example Queries

 ####  Example Simple Query

 - This first example is a small "start" to "finish" example showing how to connect, excute a query, and close a connection.
-- Mostly we will be using classes designed by us to abstract some of these details, but ultimately still connects and queries Sqlite like [HERE](./sqliteCRUD.py).
+- Mostly we will be using classes designed by us to abstract some of these details, but ultimately still connects and queries Sqlite like [the Sqlite Crud Class](./sqliteCRUD.py).
-- It inserts a new row int the `theDatabase` database.
+- This example inserts a new row into the `theDatabase` database.
 - Notice the syntax with the `?` marks as place holders for values.

 ```python